struere run-tool

 ```bash

-# Run a built-in tool
+# Run a built-in tool with agent context

-npx struere run-tool <agent-slug> <tool-name> --args '<json>'
+bunx struere run-tool <tool-name> --agent <agent-slug> --args '<json>'

-# Query entities
+# Query entities as an agent

-npx struere run-tool support entity.query --args '{"type": "contact", "limit": 5}'
+bunx struere run-tool entity.query --agent support --args '{"type": "contact", "limit": 5}'

-# Create an entity
+# Create an entity as an agent

-npx struere run-tool support entity.create --args '{"type": "order", "data": {"amount": 100}}'
+bunx struere run-tool entity.create --agent support --args '{"type": "order", "data": {"amount": 100}}'

 # Run against production

-npx struere run-tool support entity.query --env production --args '{"type": "contact"}' --confirm
+bunx struere run-tool entity.query --agent support --env production --args '{"type": "contact"}' --confirm

 # Read args from a file

-npx struere run-tool support my-custom-tool --args-file ./test-args.json
+bunx struere run-tool my-custom-tool --agent support --args-file ./test-args.json

 # Output full JSON result

-npx struere run-tool support entity.query --args '{"type": "contact"}' --json
+bunx struere run-tool entity.query --agent support --args '{"type": "contact"}' --json

 ```